pomali/nczi-vakcinacia-extension/README.md

 Zdrojový kód: https://github.com/pomali/nczi-vakcinacia-extension

 # Features

 - Save & Load forms on old.korona.gov.sk (v0.1+)
 - Autofills "calendar" search from url fragment (hash) (v0.2+)
+- Better labels and some tips

+# Why?

+Why this instead of general purpose autofill?

+> - I was trying to create more integrated experience, like if my grandma had to use it ... 🤨
+> - General purpose extensions have problem with some fields since, the form page, is not any good.
+> - There are some other quick wins possible with custom extension (look at features 🙂)

 # Development installation